 Current ResearchBelow is a list of projects in which I am currently involved.
 Following each name is a brief description of the project as well as a list of other people involved.
 Related materials such as publications and posters will be listed with the associated projects as well.

 Generalized Plan and Activity Recognition ModelsMany plan, activity, and intent recognition (PAIR) models have been developed for specific problem domains such as recommender systems and personal desktop assistants.
 While these models perform extremely well for thier specific problem, they are not necessarily designed to work in other PAIR tasks outside the prescribed domain.
 We focus on developing integrated plan and activity recognition models applicable to a variety of domains.

 Integrated Planning and Plan RecognitionWe are extending a previously established transformation from a plan recognition problem over STRIPS domains to a classical planning problem (Ramírez and Geffner, 2010).
-In particular, we are adapting the method to real-time applications and integrating the process with planning for a simple interactive system.
+In particular, we are adapting the method to real-time applications and integrating the process with planning for a responsive interactive system.

 Past ResearchBelow is a list of projects in which I was involved at some point.
 These entries may no longer be up to date.

 Learning Physical Therapy by DemonstrationWe are developing a framework for teletherapy where robots learn from physical therapists by demonstration.
 This will allow remote therapy to be performed with less frequent therapist supervision so that patients receive more care.

 Restating the Collatz ConjectureIn mathematics, there are many problems that remain unsolved regardless of how simple they look.
 One example of such an unsolved problem is the Collatz Conjecture, also called the 3x+1 Problem amongst other names.
 The simple question is whether or not the following process will always generate a sequence of integers that contains 1 within a finite number of steps: